 Government was instituted by God for a purpose and resides under God’s providence [Romans 13:1-2, Daniel 2:21, 1 Peter 2:14, Isaiah 9:6].
 Government is ‘built into’ reality and in to the ordering of things.
-Whether you are dealing with a modern first world nation or a small tribe or a company, you will find forms of government.
+Whether you are observing a modern first world nation, or a small tribe, or a company, you will find forms of government.

 The institution of government is a blessing from God.

 Just government restrains evil and violence and sets forth the conditions for human flourishing and individual liberty to occur.

 “For rulers are not a terror to good works, but to the evil….
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain” [Romans 13:3-4a].